BbqGamer/ConcurrencyProblems/README.md

 # Concurrency problems
 In this repo I tried to solve 4 classical concurrency programming problems using Linux system calls and basic synchronization structures like mutexes and semaphores in C.
+All programs have adjustable parameters like number of producers or producers in the Producer-consumer problem, or maximum time of philosopher eating in Dining philosophers problem.

 Below are formulations of each problems: